 The compensation committee, in its sole discretion, approves each named executive officer's annual cash incentive award payout.
-For 2022, these decisions were based primarily on the compensation committee's assessment of such named executive officer's individual performance, operational performance of the business functions for which he has responsibility, and the officer's potential to enhance and contribute to our equity owners' long-term interests.
+For 2023, these decisions were based primarily on the compensation committee's assessment of such named executive officer's individual performance, operational performance of the business functions for which they have responsibility, and the officer's potential to enhance and contribute to our equity owners' long-term interests.
 In evaluating these factors, members of the compensation committee relied upon their judgment to determine the ultimate amount of a named executive officer's annual cash incentive payment that the compensation committee believed was necessary to properly incentivize the named executive officer to seek to achieve our objectives and reward a named executive officer for achieving those objectives over the course of the year.
-Key factors the compensation committee considered in making such determination with respect to Mr. Fleming was his role in overseeing the operations of the Company and his leadership on the strategic direction of the Company generally.
-A key factor that the compensation committee considered in making such determinations with respect to Mr. Gericke were leadership and oversight of the Company's financial management and treasury functions.
-Key factors the compensation committee considered in making such determinations with respect to Mr. Prahm were his role in overseeing and managing the strategic direction of the Company's portfolio management segment.
-As discussed above, in 2022, Ms. Cook did not receive any other incentive compensation during her period of service as a consultant to the Company.
+Key factors the compensation committee considered in making such determination with respect to Mr. Fleming were his role in overseeing the operations of the Company and his leadership on the strategic direction of the Company's development of a streamlined retirement solutions platform, including the integration of the operational assets of American Advisors Group acquired as described under "Transactions with Related Persons-American Advisors Group Transaction."
+Key factors the compensation committee considered in making such determination with respect to Mr. Prahm were his role in overseeing and managing the strategic direction of the Company's Portfolio Management segment.